Hadiasemi/JavaSummery/JavaSummery.md

   * Are you only calling the methods of the static type?

-  * Are you only passing in parameters of(or lower thatn) the expected static type.( You can  upcast here, but not implicity downcast)
+  * Are you only passing in parameters of(or lower than) the expected static type.( You can  upcast here, but not implicity downcast)

   * Is the left side >= the right?

 * Will it maybe crash:

-  * Did you have to explicityly downcast to call a method.
+  * Did you have to explicitly downcast to call a method.

-  * Will it mybe work, but you don't know for sure becuase you didn't check?
+  * Will it maybe work, but you don't know for sure because you didn't check?

 # **Super and Subclass:**